prantonia/nyc-taxi-pipeline/docs/data_dictionary.md

 This table is used to:
 - Track pipeline execution history
-- Determine next month to load
+- Determine next month to load (incremental mode)
-- Monitor pipeline health
+- Monitor pipeline health and performance
-- Debug failures
+- Debug failures with detailed error messages
-- Calculate performance metrics
+- Calculate runtime metrics and trends

 ---